Killer Workout: Release

+Home media

 Killer Workout was released direct-to-video in the United Kingdom under the alternative title Aerobicide in the spring of 1987.
-Academy Home Entertainment released the film on video in the United States on September 29, 1987.
+Academy Home Entertainment released the film on video in the United States on March 27, 1987.
+In 2016, Olive Films released a Blu-ray edition under their Slasher Video sub-label.

 Critical reception

 A reviewer credited as "Lor." of Variety reviewed the film on March 14, 1987 on VHS by Academy Home Entertainment.
 "Lor." described the film as a "pretty standard slasher" and "unexciting", "Lor." noted the film was too sparing in nude scenes to satisfy a voyeur audience while the final reel "boasts a couple of nice twists and an amoral ending."

 In his book Horror and Science Fiction Film IV, Donald C Willis referred to the film as a "lame horror thriller" that was "crude at everything - t&a displays in the gym, suspense sequences, plot twists."
 In their review of the blu-ray, Bloody Disgusting opined that "the plot is the very basic slasher setup in that you meet a handful of characters and an unknown killer begins picking them off one by one...none of the characters are very well developed and are introduced to fit two very specific needs – be eye candy and become victims...this won’t result in a groundbreaking slasher that breaks the mold, but it works perfectly to create some enjoyable trash".